Pests

 1. 1

-Confirm scale before treating: press a fingernail under the edge of one bump.
-An insect body coming away underneath means scale; a bump that stays fused to the leaf is just natural surface texture, common on thicker Aloe leaves.
+Confirm it's actually scale before treating anything: press a fingernail under the edge of a suspected bump.
+If an insect body separates from the leaf underneath, it's scale; a bump that stays fused flush to the leaf surface with nothing underneath is just natural texture, which is common on the thicker leaves of a mature Aloe.

 2. 2

-For small infestations: scrape off scale manually with a soft toothbrush or plastic card; then wipe the affected areas with 70% isopropyl alcohol.
+For a light infestation, scrape the bumps off manually using a soft toothbrush, a fingernail, or the edge of a plastic card, then wipe the cleared area with a cotton pad soaked in 70% isopropyl alcohol.

 3. 3